Comprehensive Plan Implementation: Phase 1

 Finally, any time government increases regulation it adversely affects small business more than large business.
 So, unless the planning commission likes the idea of driving out small contractors from our area in favor of big builders, then they should scrap this ordinance.

-PaulAnderson over 2 years ago
+PaulAnderson about 3 years ago

 I strongly support the changes in the code to allow middle and cottage cluster housing in the new R-MD zone.
 As an affordable housing developer, we must check the code against actual proposed projects to understand how to make workforce housing in Milwaukie pencil, otherwise these efforts will stall and not result in the projects Milwaukie aspires to encourage.